-When you startup PubCoder, the software will display a Welcome Page that will allow you to choose what to do next: you can create a blank new project, start from an InDesign layout or start from a set of images to create a photo book; you can also use the tabs at the top to switch to a list of recent projects or useful examples projects; finally you have a button to open an existing project that is not displayed in the recents list.
+When you startup PubCoder, the software will display a Welcome Page that will allow you to choose what to do next: you can create a blank new project or start from an InDesign layout, a PDF file or a set of images to create a photo book; you can also use the tabs at the top to switch to a list of recent projects or useful examples projects; finally you have a button to open an existing project that is not displayed in the recents list.

 The start window also displays your current license informations together with links for online help and resources.

-Creating a new blank project you get a simple window where you can specify project title and author and decide the page size, orientation and language - other options include starting from an Adobe InDesign file or quickly creating a photo book.
+Creating a new blank project you get a simple window where you can specify project title and author and decide the page size, orientation and language.

 As you may know, PubCoder produces fixed layout contents, meaning that the page size is fixed, like in a PowerPoint presentation or an InDesign layout.
 When displayed on displays with different resolutions, your layout will be adapted to fit the screen but it will never be streched: if the proportions of the layout do not match the display ones, some areas of the display will be left blank.
 If you want your layout to fill the screen of a specific display proportions, you will be able to add another rendition with a different page size and adjust your layout specifically for that size.
 You can also use renditions to add different languages/localizations to your project, but this is not the theme of this article.

 The project window is the place where you will spend most of your time in PubCoder and is the starting point to edit every aspect of your project, from general settings to page layout and objects animations.

 The project window is divided into 5 sections: